-\textbf{Domain Adaptation.} Unsupervised domain adaptation ~\cite{zhang21uda, wilson20dda} adapts representations across visually differing source and target domains~\cite{swami18seg, ganin15dann, cycada17hoffman}.
+\textbf{Domain Adaptation.} Unsupervised domain adaptation adapts representations across visually different source and target domains~\cite{zhang21uda, wilson20dda, swami18seg, ganin15dann, cycada17hoffman}.
 These techniques predominantly adapt visual encoders by minimizing a distribution measure across source and training distributions, such as MMD ~\cite{dorri12aca, long14transferjoint, tzeng14ddc, hoffman17simtransf}, KL divergence ~\cite{zhuang18ssldouble, meng18uda} or Jensen-Shannon divergence ~\cite{ganin15dann, tzeng17adda}.
 In ~\cite{yoneda2021invariance}, distribution matching was extended to sequential decision making.
-While domain adaptation settings typically assume that the source and target share an underlying marginal or joint distribution in a latent space, this assumption does not hold in online RL because the data is being collected incrementally through exploration, and hence the marginals may not be matched.
-Hence, our test-time adaptation technique, as outlined in Section~\ref{sec:method_adaptation}, introduces a novel support matching objective which enforces the test distribution to be in-support of the train distribution, without trying to make the distributions identical.
+While domain adaptation settings typically assume that the source and target share an underlying marginal or joint distribution in a latent space, this assumption does not hold in online RL because the data is being collected incrementally through exploration, and hence the marginals may not match.
+Hence, our test-time adaptation technique, as outlined in Section~\ref{sec:method_adaptation}, introduces a novel support matching objective that enforces the test distribution to be in support of the train distribution, without trying to make the distributions identical.

 {\mathrm{I}} {\mathrm{H}}